Can’t afford a designer, but have Facebook cover image envy?

 3. Add a Call to Action to Your Image

 Include a call to action on your cover image that asks people to do something.
-Add a button that says ‘click here for more’, ‘grab it now’ or ‘sign me up’ – just make sure you give them a reason to first!
-Perhaps they can get info on your new book, a list of freelance services you provide, grab a free copy of an ebook, get free chapters from your next book or some other opt-in freebie.
+Add a button that says ‘click here for more’, ‘grab it now’, or ‘sign me up’ – just make sure you give them a reason to first!
+Perhaps they can get info on your new book, a list of freelance services you provide, grab a free copy of an ebook, get free chapters from your next book, or some other opt-in freebie.

 Here’s how it works.
 When a visitor clicks on your cover image (because you’ve asked them to with a call to action button), a photo light box pops up.
-To the right of the image, is a description box where you will have added text (see below) and a clickable link or URL that will take your visitor to the appropriate page (email opt-in, freebie download, freelance services page or whatever you choose).
+To the right of the image, is a description box where you will have added text (see below) and a clickable link or URL that will take your visitor to the appropriate page (email opt-in, freebie download, freelance services page, or whatever you choose).

-Another way to add a call to action on your cover image is to add an arrow which points to the Like button.
+Another way to add a call to action on your cover image is to add an arrow that points to the Like button.
 The arrow draws attention to where you’d like your visitors to look, and it’s a subtle invitation that hopefully they’ll choose to accept.